vitorccmanso/Complete-ChatBot/README.md

   - Langchain: Framework for LLM application development
   - ChromaDB: Vector database for document embeddings
   - OpenAI Embeddings: For creating vector representations of text
-  - PyPDF Loader: PDF text extraction utility
+  - PyPDFLoader, Docx2txtLoader, TextLoader and UnstructuredHTMLLoader: Text extraction utilities
   - Tavily API: For retrieving web search results
+  - OpenAI multimodal models: For processing text and images together

 - **Frontend**:
   - React: UI library for building the interface
+  - Next.js: React framework for production
   - Chakra UI: Component library for styling
   - React Markdown: For rendering markdown content
   - KaTeX: For rendering mathematical formulas
   - React Syntax Highlighter: For code block formatting
+  - React Icons: Icon library for UI elements

 ## Usage Guide

 ### Uploading Documents
 1. Click the "+" button in the chat input area
-2. Select one or more PDF files from your computer
+2. Select one or more PDF, DOCX, TXT, or HTML files from your computer
 3. Files will be processed and appear in the documents panel

 ### Managing Documents
 1. Click the documents icon in the top-right to view uploaded files
 2. Click the "X" on any document card to delete it
 3. When a document is deleted, it is removed from both the file system and the vector database

+### Using Images in Chat
+1. Paste images from clipboard (Ctrl+V)
+2. Preview images before sending and remove unwanted ones
+3. Type your question along with the images for context

+### Model Selection
+1. Use the model dropdown menu to select your preferred AI model
+2. gpt-4o-mini is set as the default for a balance of speed and quality
+3. More powerful models like gpt-4o are available for complex queries

 ### Web Search
 1. Toggle the "Web Search" option in the chat interface to enable online search